npclaudiu/git-server-exploration/README.md

 ### Cluster Topology

-The MicroCeph cluster is configured as a single-node cluster with the following
+The Ceph cluster is configured as a single-node cluster with the following
 components:

 - **Monitors (MONs)**: 1 (Integrated single-node default)